finos/common-domain-model/documentation/source/documentation-style-guide.rst

       #. etc. requires a period.
       #.
 Complete sentences should end with a period or colon (there should be no need for a question mark or exclamation point in these artefacts).
       #.
 Incomplete sentences cannot end with a punctuation.
 For example, “Through the ``legalAgreement`` attribute the CDM provides support for implementors to:" is an incomplete sentence and cannot end in a punctuation.
 This can be fixed by adding a few words, e .g.
 “Through the ``legalAgreement`` attribute the CDM provides support for implementors to do the following:"
       #.
 Always use the Oxford Comma (aka the Serial Comma) for clarity when listing more than two items in a sentence, e.g. “data types, attributes, and enumerated values.”
 In extreme cases, failure to use this comma could be costly.
-See the following article: `$5 million cost of a missing comma <https://www.cnn.com/2018/02/09/us/dairy-drivers-oxford-comma-case-settlement-trnd/index.html>`_.

 2. Other grammatical rules